brandur/sorg/content/drafts/rust.md

 }
 ```

-The result is buggy code, and the compiler can't help you find a problem.
+The result is buggy code, and the compiler can't help you find the problem.

 Rust's error mechanic is conceptually identical to Go's, but dedicated
 in-language constructs make it less prone to problems, easier to read, and very